heidi37/blackjack-game/README.md

 # Blackjack Game from Scrimba

+## Heidi's Modifications to Scrimba's Directions

+- Added in card suits for player's hand using an array of objects for each card value.
+- Added option to choose between "1" or "11" when drawing an ace.
+- Added a hold button and the ability to stop the game and compare to the dealer's hand

+## Future Improvements

+- Replace alerts with modals or possibly inline inputs
+- Generate the cards from a single card array
+- More readable layout
+- Jack image for decoration
+- Moblie and desktop width

+## Implemented improvements

+- Verify the copy array of the deck is occuring at the start of each new game - 10/20/2021

 ## Supporting Scrimba

 Since 2017, we have created over 20 free courses on Scrimba, and we're going to